dahse89/woqu/README.md

 # woqu
-track and organize you work using this shell tool
+track and organize your work using this shell tool